TL;DR

 ├── datamodule: [OPTIONAL] A `pytorch_lightning.LightningDataModule` configuration

-This configuration requirement enables HydraDDP()
+This configuration requirement enables HydraDDP() to use a

-toolbox-provided task function (rai_toolbox.mushin.lightning._pl_main.py
+toolbox-provided task function (rai_toolbox.mushin.lightning._pl_main.py) that is

 launched for each subprocess: